COMPANYNAMEHERE/Local-Internet-Archiver/README.md

 2. Click **Load Temporary Add-on** and choose the `manifest.json` file in this repository.

-Once loaded, the extension will automatically archive visited pages.
+Once loaded, the extension will automatically archive visited pages when archiving is enabled.
-Clicking the extension icon opens an options page where archiving can be enabled or disabled.

 ## Manual Testing

 1. Load the extension in your browser.
-2. Ensure the **Enable archiving** box is checked on the options page.
+2. Click the extension icon and ensure **Enable archiving** is checked in the popup.
-3. Visit any webpage and confirm an HTML file appears in your Downloads folder under the appropriate domain and date.
+3. Visit any webpage and confirm an HTML file appears in the chosen save folder under the appropriate domain and date.
+4. Use the **Options** button in the popup to change the save folder and repeat the above step to verify files are written to the new location.